Exchange Server Catch-up: What’s happened, where we are now, and why your clients must be vigilant

 A security firm, DEVCORE, discovers a vulnerability in Microsoft Exchange Server and informs Microsoft.
 Within weeks two other security firms report exploitation of exchange vulnerabilities to Microsoft.

-Along the way, another tool emerged from cybersecurity firm Unit221b to help organization’s check for indicators of compromise.
+Along the way, another tool emerged from cybersecurity firm Unit221b to help organizations check for indicators of compromise.

-How Corvus has responded
+How Corvus Has Responded

 All told, we sent thousands of messages and have found a heartening response from our policyholders and brokers.
 It’s truly been a collaborative effort to help safeguard companies.

-Much of the risk management work we do at Corvus is around reducing lots of small risk factors -- those practices that our data science tells us will reduce the risk of a cyber attack by a measurable-but-small percentage.
-Situations like this are a reminder of the power those tools have not just to impact risk at the margin, but head-on, when the risk is immediate and major.
+Much of the risk management work we do at Corvus is around reducing lots of small risk factors -- those practices that our data science tells us will reduce the risk of a cyber-attack by a measurable-but-small percentage.
+Situations like this are a reminder of the power those tools have not just to impact risk at the margin, but head-on, when the cyber risk is immediate and major.

-What clients must do now: Check for IOCs!
+What Clients Must Do Now: Check for IOCs!

-As mentioned above, while many organizations responded and patched their systems, we are expressing to brokers and policyholders alike the importance of checking for indicators of compromise.
-It’s possible that cyber criminals injected shells in thousands of IT systems in the days before and after the patch announced by Microsoft.
+As mentioned above, while many organizations responded and patched their Windows Exchange Server systems, we are expressing to brokers and policyholders alike the importance of checking for indicators of compromise.
+It’s possible that cybercriminals injected shells in thousands of IT systems in the days before and after the patch announced by Microsoft.
 As MalwareBytes explains, shells are small scripts that create a backdoor for a hacker to execute any command they wish to at any time.
 They can be very hard to detect, since they might be in any number of programming languages, and are non-executable -- appearing as an innocuous piece of hay in the haystack, rather than a needle.

 The presence of these shells can lead to the kinds of ransomware attacks we hope to help prevent.
 That’s why all organizations should follow the steps outlined in our knowledge base article.
-Microsoft’s tool, available on Github, has been updated and now does double-duty of applying a temporary protection as well as checking for IOCs and attempting to reverse changes made to systems by intruders.
+Microsoft’s tool, available on Github, has been updated and now does double-duty of applying temporary protection as well as checking for IOCs and attempting to reverse changes made to systems by intruders.
 We also recommend using a tool for checking servers with Outlook Web Access (OWA) enabled using the “Check My OWA” tool.